 Published Admission Number

-The governing body has set its admission number at 25 pupils to be admitted to the reception class in the school year which begins in September 2018.
+The governing body has set its published admission number (PAN) at 25 pupils to be admitted to [the reception year] in the school year which begins in September 2019.

 Application Procedures and Timetable

 To apply for a place at this school in the normal admission round (not in-year applications), a Common Application Form (CAF) must be completed.
 This is available from the local authority in which the child lives.

 The parent will be advised of the outcome of the application on 16 April or the next working day, by the local authority.
 If the application is unsuccessful (unless the child gained a place at a school the parent ranked higher) the parent will be informed of the decision, related to the oversubscription criteria listed above, and has the right of appeal to an independent appeal panel.